 He graduated from City University London in 2006 with a bachelor's degree in economics, then in 2007 with a master's degree in finance from the IE Business School in Madrid.
 In 2015, he received the Master of Business Administration (MBA) diploma from Kellogg School of Management in the USA.
 He began his career in 2006 at Merrill Lynch's London office as an intern where he was working on corporate finance projects for financial institutions.
-From 2007 to 2011, he worked at Deutsche Bank's London office, first as an analyst and later as an associate in the field of corporate finance.
-He worked on numerous live transactions in the region including M&A, equity and equity-linked products.
+From 2007 to 2011, he worked at Deutsche Bank's London office, first as an analyst and later as an associate in the field of corporate finance (for Central and Eastern European corporate customers).
 From 2011-2016, he worked for McKinsey & Company Inc. as an associate mostly working on banking related projects.

 He joined the Issuer in 2016 as Managing Director of the Digital Sales and Development Directorate.
-After the agile transformation at the Bank, he became responsible for the management of the Omnichannel Tribe from 2019.
+After the agile transformation at the Issuer, he became responsible for the management of the Omnichannel Tribe from 2019.
 In addition, since January 2021, he has been the head of the Daily Banking Tribe.
 He was appointed as Deputy CEO of the Issuer from March 2021 and is the head of the IT Division (as of 1 May 2021, the "Digital Division").
-From 2020 he has been Chairman of the Supervisory Board of OTP banka d.d. in Croatia.
+From 2020, he has been Chairman of the Supervisory Board of OTP banka d.d. in Croatia.
 He is also a member of the OTP Mobil Kft.
 Supervisory Board and the head of the Digitization Working Group of the Hungarian Banking Association.
 He is member of the Mastercard European Advisory Board.
 He has been a member of the Board of Directors since 16 April 2021.